RightBrain-Networks/cfn-lambdas/allocate_subnet_cidr/README.md

 # allocate_subnet_cidr

-The `allocate_subnet_cidr` lambda takes in a VPC cidr and outputs a subnet cidr.
+The `allocate_subnet_cidr` lambda takes in a VPC cidr and outputs a number of subnet cidrs.

 This lambda that is part RightBrain Networks' [cfn-lambdas](https://github.com/RightBrain-Networks/cfn-lambda).